-In some circumstances, your notebook's advanced power-saving features can cause file transfers through the notebook's LAN to appear to respond more slowly when the notebook is running on battery power.
+Note In some circumstances, your notebook's advanced power-saving features can cause file transfers through the notebook's LAN to appear to respond more slowly when the notebook is running on battery power.
 To avoid such problems, connect the notebook's AC adapter whenever you plan to transfer files through the LAN.
 If AC power is not available, you can instead use the BIOS configuration utility to set I/O Performance to Max I/O Performance-see "To run the BIOS configuration utility" on page 98.
-This will, however, significantly reduce the battery's operating time.
+This will, however, significantly reduce the battery's operating time by disabling the notebook's standby and hibernate timeouts.